bendsp/emoji-analysis/README.md

 4. **Saves Data** – Outputs a JSON file with the processed results.

 > [!NOTE]
-> Emoji Info currently only supports Apple's family of emojis.
+> Emoji Analysis currently only supports Apple's family of emojis.